The Skills-First Readiness Gap

 The Skills-First Solution: Structure Over Gut Feel

 The companies successfully making this transition have one thing in common: they've moved from gut-feel hiring to structured, data-driven processes.
+The research backs the shift.
+Structured interviews are the #1 predictor of job performance, more than twice as predictive as unstructured ones, per the 2022 Sackett meta-analysis.

 Here's what that looks like in practice: